 2. Customer Education

-Blog posts and knowledge base content are another compelling way to start the cross-sell or upsell process.
-Where customers seek out information on their own -- by reading knowledge base articles and blog posts or watching videos -- marketers and CSMs can include copy letting them know about additional products or upgrades they can try to make their experience even better.
+Blog posts and knowledge base content also provide compelling ways to start the cross-sell or upsell process.
+Where customers seek out information on their own — whether that be through knowledge base articles, blog posts, or watching videos — marketers and CSMs can include copy letting them know about additional products or upgrades they can try to make their experience even better.

 3. Online Stores